 A fine plastic tube (called a catheter) will be passed into the bladder and the medication (approximately half a cup of fluid) will be given through it.
 The catheter will then be removed.
-You will be asked not to pass urine for two hours to allow the medication to treat the bladder lining.
+You will be asked not to pass urine for an hour to allow the medication to treat the bladder lining.

-On your first visit, you will be asked to stay in the clinic for the duration of the treatment and you will be asked to pass urine before you go home.
-For the remaining treatments, If you live within 20 minutes of the hospital and have your own transport, you may be allowed to go home with the medication in your bladder and pass urine after two hours.
+On your first visit, If you have not had Mitomycin before, you will be asked to stay in the clinic for the duration of the treatment and you will be asked to pass urine before you go home.
+For the remaining treatments, If you live within 20 minutes of the hospital and have your own transport, you may be allowed to go home with the medication in your bladder and pass urine after one hour.